Masayoshi

 step-down circuit for reducing an output voltage of the

-for controlling a charging current, which is supplied to the
+controller for controlling a charging current, which is

-battery, based on the electricity generated by the generator,
+supplied to the battery, based on the electricity generated by

-the step-down circuit receives, in charging, an output of the
+the generator, the step-down circuit receives, in charging, an

-As a result thereof, impedance matching can be accomplished
+in a large current.
+As a result thereof, impedance matching

 [0028] Therefore, a charging circuit including the battery can